Visual Place Recognition: A Tutorial: A generic pipeline for VPR

 Additionally, the specific training data of deep-learned descriptors affect the performance in different environments.
 For example, some descriptors may perform better in urban environments, while others may be more effective in natural environments \citemore{}{Garforth2020} or in specific geographic regions such as Western cities~\cite{warburg2020mapillary}.

 \begin{program}[t] \begin{mdframed}[style=example]

 \end{mdframed} {The main source of information about image correspondences are image descriptors.
-Local descriptors like DELF~\cite{delf} provide information for multiple regions of interest but are computationally expensive to compare.
-Aggregation in a single holistic descriptor vector per image helps to reduce the computational complexity.} \end{program}
+Since holistic image descriptors allow for efficient pairwise descriptor comparisons, we compute a holistic HDC-DELF~\cite{Neubert2021} descriptor for each image (step~1 in \autoref{fig:basic_pipeline}).} \end{program}